onecalfman/opencast-dl-tubs/README.md

 * -c   --   generate csv from json

-* -f   --   force download for all videos (for -l and -a option) default behaviour: don't overwrite existing files which are the same size as the remote file.
+* -f   --   force download for all videos (for -a option) default behaviour: don't overwrite existing files which are the same size as the remote file.